Stochastic Control Approach to Reputation Games: Undiscounted Average Payoff Case and An Upper Payoff Bound for the Arbitrarily Patient Long-lived Player

-Let us re-visit the standard discounted setup: Let $\bar{\mu}$ be an {\bf invariant posterior}, that is, a limit of the $\mu_t$ process which exists by the discussion with regard to the submartingale convergence theorem.
-Equation (\ref{DP}) leads to the following fixed point equation:\footnote{Equation (\ref{DP}) appears in the proof of Lemma \ref{walrandType} in the Appendix.}
+Let us re-visit the discounted setup: Let $\bar{\mu}$ be an {\bf invariant posterior}, that is, a (sample-path) limit of the $\mu_t$ process which exists by the discussion with regard to the submartingale convergence theorem.
+Equation (\ref{invDisc}) is applicable for every $\delta \in (0,1)$ so that

-Therefore, $V^1(\omega,\mu) = {1 \over 1 - \delta} \max_{\gamma^1_t} \mathbb{E}[u^1(a^1_t,a^2_t(\mu))]$, and since the solution is asymptotically stationary, the optimal strategy of the strategic long-lived Player 1 when $\mu_0=\mu$ has to be a Stackelberg solution for a Bayesian game with prior $\mu$; thus, {\it a Perfect Bayesian Equilibrium strategy for the strategic long-lived Player 1 has to be mimicking the stage game Stackelberg type forever}.
+and the optimal strategy of the strategic long-lived Player 1 when $\mu_0=\bar{\mu}$ is a Stackelberg solution for a Bayesian game with prior $\bar{\mu}$; thus, {\it a Perfect Bayesian Equilibrium strategy for the strategic long-lived Player 1 has to be mimicking the stage game Stackelberg type forever}.
+In the following, we will identify conditions when the limit $\bar{\mu}$ will turn out to be a dirac delta distribution at the normal type, that is $\bar{\mu} = \delta_{w}$ (basically, as in the complete information case).
+Furthermore, the above discussion implies the following observation: By a direct application of the Abelian inequality (see \ref{Tauberian}), we have that when $\mu_0 = \bar{\mu}$,

-Thus, every optimal strategy should be such that if Player 2's belief has converged, then the equilibrium behaviour must be of Stackelberg type.
-Note also that, by the analysis in the previous section, Player 2 behaves as if his strategy is optimal once his opinion is within a neighbourhood of the limit belief.
-Once Player 2s start best replying to the limit belief, Player 1's optimal strategy becomes the Stackelberg action which is maximized according to the limit belief of Player 2s.